 Especially considering the amount of trouble you will have to go through to first buy and then visit the Liberty Statue’s Crown.

-Did you know that you will undergo two security checks before you reach the Liberty Crown?
+2. You will undergo two security checks before you reach the Liberty Crown

-That you must climb up 393 steps in the heat (and climb down later) to reach the crown?
+3. You must climb up 393 steps in the heat (and climb down later) to reach the crown.
 More Statue of Liberty facts